 Whether that’s feeding chickens, enjoying compost, cleaning toilets, gardening, giving a massage, cooking or preparing a meal, play with/educate kids, work on a building, filter water….
 What would our lives look like if everyone just DID that?

 If people did what they loved, and gave/contributed from their heart, imagine what feeling there would be among people….
 Of course we still need money and there’s certain things we like to be paid for.
-But things in general, that make up life, that have become commodified; that are really just very basic and I would even say “necessary” parts of being human – somehow have been relegated to “others” while we spend our time instead in shopping malls, in front of the computer/TV; behind a desk etc. For example, if everyone contributed 3-4 hours/day whether to the Organic Vegetable Garden, Preparing the main meal for the day, Teaching/looking after kids, Natural Building or Natural therapies like massage – we would have a lot of our needs met without having to spend money on things like rent, childcare, buying lunch, massage treatment… We could have a more cultural/sharing experience rather than live purely in a “commercial” world.
-I feel like, especially for the life of my daughter – I want to experience Real community and Life in Revivement (coming back to life)… not waiting for Retirement (for life to go away).
+But things in general, that make up life, that have become commodified; that are really just very basic and I would even say “necessary” parts of being human – somehow have been relegated to “others” while we spend our time instead in shopping malls, in front of the computer/TV; behind a desk/isolated etc. If everyone contributed 3-4 hours/day whether to growing vegetables, preparing meals, supervising kids/looking after kids, natural building activities or natural therapies – we would have a lot of our needs met without having to spend so much money on these things… We could have a more cultural learning / community sharing experience and feel like a family… I feel like, especially for the life of my daughter – I want to experience her living in Real community and to Live Life in Revivement (coming back to life)… not waiting for Retirement (for life to go away).